juliendiot42/IBC_2024_presentation/README.md

 The presentation is actually a web application which can be sometime difficult to reproduce (the famouse "it works on my machine" problem) nix handle that very well.

 - [`./flake.nix`](./flake.nix): Specifies the (highly reproducible) development environment.
-This is were all packages required for running the presentation are defined (this goes from the R packages, R its self, PlantBreedGame and and other system package like pandoc, and all their respective dependencies)
+This is where all packages required for running the presentation are defined (this goes from the R packages, R its self, PlantBreedGame and and other system package like pandoc, and all their respective dependencies)
 - [`./flake.lock`](./flake.lock): Pins the versions of those packages
 - [`./dockerfile.nix`](./dockerfile.nix): To build the docker image that contain the presentation from Nix
 - [`./default.nix`](./default.nix): To package the presentation as its "own software".

-## Starting the presentation
+## How to Start the Presentation

 ### With `nix`